ISO 20022 messaging: FAQs answered by the ION Treasury experts

 - Message translation products on the market will help briefly, but eventually, a more permanent solution will be required to become future-proof for long-term ISO 20022 support.

 What’s the impact of CBPR+ on corporates?

 SWIFT is not making it obligatory for corporates to migrate to ISO 20022 messages.
 There are exceptions made for corporate-to-bank message exchange in the SCORE service and for market infrastructures closed user groups for the foreseeable future.

 Kerstin Schönwitz, Senior Product Manager ISO 20022 corporate-to-bank standardization at Deutsche Bank AG says:

 “Deutsche Bank will be an early adopter of ISO 20022 in the interbank space in November 2022.
-The deployment of ISO 20022 for cross-border payments in correspondent banking and the high value Market Infrastructures will finally enable a frictionless interoperability between corporates and banks delivering rich and structured data end-to-end (e.g., structured remittance information).
+The deployment of ISO 20022 for cross-border payments in correspondent banking and the high-value Market Infrastructures will finally enable frictionless interoperability between corporates and banks delivering rich and structured data end-to-end (e.g., structured remittance information).
 Deutsche Bank actively participates in industry groups like CGI-MP and CBPR+ to develop a truly global standard. “

 What should my ISO 20022 transition project look like?